Assets test

 Last updated:

-This page explains what assets are, and how the assets test is applied while working out the rate of a pension.
-This page is not exhaustive.
-For more information about what assets are included in the assets test and for your obligations please refer to ‘You and Your Pension’.
+This page explains what DVA considers as assets, and how the assets test is applied when working out the rate of a pension.

 Back to top